-- 3. Defense Activity Non-Traditional Education System (DANTES) Credit hours can be earned by satisfactory completion of a battery of examinations under the Defense Activity Non-Traditional Education System (DANTES) administered by Park University.
-Detailed information concerning DANTES examination is available at the Academic Support Center (MA 406) and the Testing Center (MA 706).
-If DANTES exams were taken prior to coming to Park University, a student must submit an official copy of the scores to the Office of the Registrar for possible credit awards. - 4.
-End-of-course Examination Upon processing an application through the Office of the Registrar, and for a fee of \$100, a student may, with permission of the student's faculty advisor, receive credit for any course by satisfactorily completing an end-ofcourse examination (Parkville Daytime Campus Center only). - American Council on Education (ACE) As recommended by the American Council on Education (ACE), Park University grants four credit hours for completion of two years of military service. - 6.
-Validated Learning Equivalency (VLE) Credit for Validated Learning Equivalency may be awarded for educational experiences based on documentation submitted by the student and with the recommendation of the appropriate Program Coordinator.
-Rules governing VLE are: - a.
-Application must be filed prior to the end of the second semester of enrollment at Park University. - b.
-Petitions can be submitted only one time. - c.
-Credit shall be awarded on a course equivalency basis based on courses commonly offered by accredited colleges and universities.
+- 4. End-of-course Examination Upon processing an application through the Office of the Registrar, and for a fee of \$100, a student may, with permission of the student's faculty advisor, receive credit for any course by satisfactorily completing an end-of-course examination (Parkville Daytime Campus Center only). - American Council on Education (ACE) As recommended by the American Council on Education (ACE), Park University grants four credit hours for completion of two years of military service. - Validated Learning Equivalency (VLE) Credit for Validated Learning Equivalency may be awarded for educational experiences based on documentation submitted by the student and with the recommendation of the appropriate Program Coordinator.
+Rules governing VLE are: - Application must be filed prior to the end of the second term of enrollment at Park University. - b.
+Petitions can be submitted only one time. - Credit shall be awarded on a course equivalency basis based on courses commonly offered by accredited colleges and universities. - d.

-- d.
 A maximum of 12 credit hours may be awarded. - e.
 Credit shall be awarded only in the major discipline or field of certification. - f.
 Such credit may support waiver of a degree requirement.

-Residency Requirement and Guaranteed Housing Deposit (Parkville Daytime Campus Center Only)
+Residency Requirement And Guaranteed Housing Deposit (Parkville Daytime Campus Center Only)